 Ohlone College parking, 43600 Mission Blvd., Fremont, CA 94539-5847.
 Access from Pine Street or Witherly Lane off Mission Blvd.
 Both the Peak Trail and the Panorama trail lead to the Mission Peak summit.

 Parking is available in Lot G. Remaining lots will be closed or otherwise affected by Ohlone College construction projects.
-There is a $2 parking fee Monday through Saturday (free after 5pm on Saturday), when school is in session.
+There is a $2 parking fee Monday through Saturday, when school is in session.
 Parking is free on Holidays, after 5 p.m. on Saturdays, and on Sundays.
 Parking lot vending machines take cash or credit cards.
 Note that overnight parking is not allowed at Ohlone College.